RealEmur/42-piscine/README.md

+##42 Piscine - 2023
+This repository contains all my projects i have done during piscine at 42 Istanbul.
+##Warning!
+If you are a student at piscine do not copy codes to pass projects.
+Trust me that will harm you more than good.
+Try to get inspired by my code and write your own.
+##My Grades.

 |  Project    | Complete | Status |
 | ------------- | ------------- | ------------- |
 |  `Shell00`  | 100%  | ✅ |